How old do I have to be to race a Formula Vee

 What do I have to do if I want to start racing Vee’s

 Firstly you need to join your state’s Formula Vee association.
 Then you need to organise a car by either purchasing one, or find a car that you can lease.
+Make sure you contact the club before purchasing though.
+Most cars will have a known history that club members can tell you about.
 You should also either organise to borrow, or purchase all the necessary racing attire.

 Can I buy a new Formula Vee

 Yes, there are several Formula Vee manufacturers in Australia at this time that can make you a brand new Formula Vee.
 Jacer, Mako, Borland, Stinger, Rapier and Polar all make Formula Vees.
-Checkout out the commercial classifieds page.
+Contact your local club for details.

 Who should I contact if I want to find out more, and start racing Vee’s